-The clinical data indicate that the relative effectiveness of conversion of dietary SDA to EPA in plasma and erythrocytes ranges from 17-30%, compared with the relative effectiveness of conversion of ALA to EPA in these blood fractions of <1%.
+In terms of the effectiveness of dietary SDA in raising EPA levels, the clinical data indicate that about 17-30% of dietary SDA is converted to EPA in plasma and erythrocytes compared with conversion of <1% of ALA to EPA in these blood fractions.
 As with all sources of SDA, conversion to EPA is variable, depending on a number of individual and concurrent dietary factors.
-There was no measured effect of SDA on DHA levels in blood plasma or erythrocytes.
-This has been attributed to the same rate-limiting effect of ALA to SDA, but this has yet to be confirmed.

-While SDA is presently consumed in small quantities in the Australian and New Zealand diets, the available evidence indicates no concerns with an increase in dietary exposure to this fatty acid.
-In addition, although the TFA content in SDA soybean oil is higher than in conventional soybean oil, the level (0.67 g TFAs per 100 mL) is well within the range found in commonly consumed edible oils (0-1.8 g TFAs per 100 mL).
-As a result, FSANZ considers that consumption of SDA soybean oil in place of other oils would have a negligible impact on overall TFA intakes in the Australian and New Zealand populations.
+SDA soybean oil is marginally higher in TFAs compared with conventional soybean oil, however the level (0.67 g TFAs per 100 mL) is well within the range found in commonly consumed edible oils (up to 1.8 g TFAs per 100 mL).
+As a result, the consumption of SDA soybean oil in place of other oils would have a negligible impact on overall TFA intakes in the Australian and New Zealand populations.